 Easy to execute

-Since there’s no cost to join affiliate programs, you can start making money with an established affiliate product or service without any upfront investment.
-Affiliate marketing also can generate relatively passive income through commission—the ideal money-making scenario.
-Though initially you’ll have to invest time creating traffic sources, your affiliate link can continue to deliver a steady paycheck.
+There’s no cost to join an affiliate program.
+Once you’ve done the work to build an audience, you can start making money with an established affiliate product or service without additional investment.
+Affiliate marketing can also generate relatively passive income through commission—the ideal money-making scenario.

 Successful affiliate marketing offers the potential to significantly scale your earnings without hiring extra help.
 You can introduce new products to your current audience and build campaigns for additional products while your existing work continues to generate affiliate revenue in the background.